 'Fast & Furious 9' Theo Wargo/Getty Images Entertainment/Getty Images

 Fast 9's theatrical release date by a year to April 2, 2021.
 Vin Diesel made the announcement on social media.
 “We feel all the love and the anticipation you have for the next chapter in our saga,” he wrote.
 “That’s why it’s especially tough to let you know that we have to move the release date of the film.
 It’s become clear that it won’t be possible for all of our fans around the world to see the film this May.
 While we know there is disappointment in having to wait a little while longer, this move is made with the safety of everyone as our foremost consideration."
 'Ghostbusters: Afterlife' 'Wonder Woman 1984'

 The highly-anticipated superhero sequel was slated to debut on June 5, but fans will have to wait a little while longer.
 The movie's delay is thankfully short, and is currently slated for the thick of summer movie season

 on Aug.
 14. "We hope the world will be in a safer and healthier place by then," says Warner Bros. chairman Toby Emmerich to Variety.
 'Malignant' VALERIE MACON/AFP/Getty Images Aquaman director James Wan was set to return to the horror genre with his new film on Aug.
 14, but Warner Bros. pulled it from the schedule to make room for Wonder Woman 1984.
 A new release date for Malignant has not yet been set.
 'Black Widow'

 Fans of the MCU's OG female hero are going to have to wait even longer to see her first solo film.
 Disney has announced that

 Shang Chi taking May 7 2021, Doctor Strange 2's spot, now bumped to November 5 2021, previously Thor: Love And Thunder's release date (now February 28, 2022).
 On the plus side, Captain Marvel is moved up to July 8, 2022.
+'Mulan'

 Mulan, which was slated to premiere on March 27, to July 24, 2020.
 It's bumping Jungle Cruise, which is now pushed back a full year to July 2021.
 Other Disney films such as Antlers, Ryan Renolds' Free Guy, and Woman in the Window are now postponed as well.
 'The Personal History of David Copperfield'